Workers' Palace The Ship by Michel de Klerk

 Here, workers were not only provided with good quality accommodation, but they were also given a beautiful home.
 Characterised by unusual brick bonds and richly decorated with works of art, The Ship was aptly described as a workers' palace.
 Even as early as the 1920's, architects from all over the world came to see the building and to this day it still attracts a great deal of interest.

-.The book count 146 pages and is full colour, with a lot of illustrations..
-You can buy the book at Museum The Ship or in a Bookshop
+.The book counts 146 pages and is in full colour, with a lot of illustrations.
+You can buy the book at Museum The Ship or in selected Bookshops.

 Dutch edition: Arbeiderspaleis Het Schip: ISBN/EAN: 978-90-814397-3-2

 English edition: Workers' Palace The Ship: ISBN/EAN: 978-90-814397-4-9